 4.1 Use Google Search Console to Identify Pages

-In order to do this, go to the Coverage section of Google Search Console and click on the Excluded tab.
+In order to do this, go to the Pages section of Google Search Console and click on the Not indexed tab.

 Then, click on the Blocked due to access Forbidden (403) status as shown below: